ichordev/bindbc-sdl/README.md

 Bear in mind that you still need to abide by [SDL's license](https://github.com/libsdl-org/SDL/blob/main/LICENSE.txt), and the licenses of any SDL_* libraries that you use through these bindings.

 ## SDL documentation
 This readme describes how to use BindBC-SDL, *not* SDL itself.
-BindBC-SDL is a direct D binding to the SDL3 API, so any existing SDL documentation and tutorials can be adapted with only minor modifications.
+BindBC-SDL is a direct D binding to the SDL3 API, so any existing SDL 3documentation and tutorials can be adapted with only minor modifications.
-* [The SDL Wiki](https://wiki.libsdl.org/FrontPage) has official documentation of the SDL API.
+* [The SDL Wiki](https://wiki.libsdl.org/SDL3/APIByCategory) has official documentation of the SDL API.
 It also has [a list of tutorials](https://wiki.libsdl.org/SDL3/Tutorials), although most still deal with SDL2 at present.
+* [Layers All The Way Down](https://moonside.games/posts/layers-all-the-way-down/) has a broad explanation of rendering and SDL3's GPU API.
 * [How to migrate from SDL 2.0](https://github.com/libsdl-org/SDL/blob/main/docs/README-migration.md).

 > [!NOTE]\